 We have incurred substantial losses during our history and do not expect to become profitable in the near future, and we may never achieve profitability.
 To the extent that we continue to generate taxable losses, unused losses will carry forward to offset future taxable income, if any, until such unused losses expire.
-As of December 31, 2022, we had federal and state NOLs of \$852.1 million and \$797.8 million, respectively, some of which begin to expire in 2034.
+As of December 31, 2023, we had federal and state NOLs of \$954.0 million and \$922.8 million, respectively, some of which begin to expire in 2034.
 Federal and certain state NOLs generated in taxable years ending after December 31, 2017 are not subject to expiration.
-As of December 31, 2022, we had federal and state research and development and other credit carryforwards of approximately \$63.4 million and \$48.0 million, which begin to expire in 2034 and 2029, respectively.
-Under Sections 382 and 383 of the Code, if a corporation undergoes an "ownership change," generally defined as a greater than 50 percentage point change (by value) in its equity ownership by certain stockholders over a three-year period, the corporation's ability to use its prechange NOLs, and other pre-change tax attributes (such as research and development tax credits) to offset its post-change income or taxes may be limited.
-During 2022, we completed an assessment of the available net operating loss carryforwards and other tax attributes under Section 382.
-This analysis is not expected to result in a material limitation to our other tax attributes.
+As of December 31, 2023, we had federal and state research and development and other credit carryforwards of approximately \$100.7 million and \$64.1 million, which begin to expire in 2034 and 2029, respectively.
+Under Sections 382 and 383 of the Code, if a corporation undergoes an "ownership"

+change," generally defined as a greater than 50 percentage point change (by value) in its equity ownership by certain stockholders over a three-year period, the corporation's ability to use its pre-change NOLs, and other pre-change tax attributes (such as research and development tax credits) to offset its post-change income or taxes may be limited.
+During 2022, we completed an assessment of the available net operating loss carryforwards and other tax attributes under Section 382 that covered the period from inception through December 31, 2022.
+This analysis did not result in a material limitation to our other tax attributes.
+We have not completed an analysis through December 31, 2023.
+To the extent there was a change in control during 2023, our tax attributes could be subject to limitation.
 We may experience ownership changes in the future.
 As a result, if we earn net taxable income, our ability to use our pre-change NOLs and research and development tax credits to offset such taxable income and income tax, respectively, could be subject to limitations.
 Similar provisions of state tax law may also apply.
 As a result, even if we attain profitability, we may be unable to use a material portion of our NOLs and other tax attributes.